Porirua: Coat of arms

+Flag

+The city of Porirua first adopted a flag in 1978 following a competition for designs among local schools, with the winning design being submitted by John Mansfield of Papakowhai School.
+This flag consisted of a yellow cross on a green background with the coat of arms superimposed over it.
+After the 1989 local government reforms, the new Porirua City Council did not seek to continue use of this flag.

+The present flag of Porirua was adopted on 30 September 1998.
+It has several blue stripes, and a green shape to symbolise the city's harbour and land.
+The canton optionally features the coat of arms.

 Suburbs

 Porirua is largely formed around the arms of the Porirua Harbour, and the coastline facing out to Cook Strait and the north-eastern parts of the South Island.
 Most of the populated areas of Porirua are coastal: Camborne, Karehana Bay, Mana, Onepoto, Papakōwhai, Paremata, Pāuatahanui, Plimmerton, Pukerua Bay, Takapūwāhia, Tītahi Bay and Whitby all have direct access to coastal parks and recreation reserves.
 Several suburbs without direct coastal access, including Aotea, Ascot Park and Ranui Heights, have substantial portions with good views over the harbour.
 Elsdon, formerly known as Prosser Block, lost access to the harbour as a result of reclamation work, especially during the 1960s.
 Much of the existing city centre, north of Parumoana Street and east of Titahi Bay Road, was built upon this landfill.

 The suburbs include the following, grouped by council ward: